26 Aerodynamics of Bluff Bodies

 For Further Thought or Discussion

-• It is desired to mount a rectangular sensor package on the external fuselage of a high-speed aircraft.
+• A rectangular sensor package is desired to be mounted on the external fuselage of a high-speed aircraft.
 What are the potential engineering concerns?

 • If dimples can reduce drag on golf balls, then why are dimples not used on the surfaces of airplanes or automobiles?